 As of December 31, 2021 and December 31, 2020, the Company utilized a discounted cash flow model, comparable precedent transactions and other market information to quantify Level 3 fair value measurements on a recurring basis.
 As of December 31, 2021 and December 31, 2020, the key unobservable inputs used in the analysis of PE Investments included discount rates with a range of 11.0% to 12.0% and timing and amount of expected future cash flows.
 As of December 31, 2021, the key unobservable inputs used in the valuation of mortgage obligations issued by securitization trusts included a blended yield of 17.5% and a weighted average life of 5.4 years.
-As of December 31, 2020, the key unobservable inputs to 53.7%, respectively, and a weighted average life of 5.0 years.
+As of December 31, 2020, the key unobservable inputs included yields ranging from 21.1% to 53.7%, respectively, and a weighted average life of 5.0 years.
 Significant increases or decreases in any one of the inputs described above in isolation may result in significantly different fair value of the financial assets and liabilities using such Level 3 inputs.

 For the year ended December 31, 2021, the Company recorded a \$36.6 million realized loss on mortgage loans held in securitization trusts, at fair value, which is comprised of a \$19.5 million loss upon the sale of the Company's retained interests in the subordinate tranches of one securitization trust.
 Additionally, the Company recorded a realized loss of \$17.1 million related to the sale of two underlying loans held within one of its retained investments in the subordinate tranches of another securitization trust, of which the realized losses were previously included in the Company's loss projections and therefore no further fair value write downs were required.
 For the year ended December 31, 2020, the Company did not record a realized gain on mortgage loans held in securitization trusts, at fair value.
-For the year ended December 31, 2019, the Company recorded a realized gain of \$2.8 million on mortgage loans held in securitization trusts, at fair value, which represents the gain upon sale of the Company's retained interests in the subordinate tranches of one securitization trusts, at fair value, which represents the gain upon sale of the Company's retained interests in the subordinate tranches of one securitization trusts, net in the consolidated statement of operations.
+For the year ended December 31, 2019, the Company recorded a realized gain of \$2.8 million on mortgage loans held in securitization trusts, at fair value, which represents the gain upon sale of the Company's retained interests in the subordinate tranches of one securitization trusts.
+This amount is recorded as realized gain on mortgage loans and obligations held in securitization trusts, net in the consolidated statement of operations.